 |---|---|

-👉 The Bottom Line: Sales Professional delivers the contact-level intelligence that GlobalData's platform doesn't provide, giving sales teams data they can use for direct outreach.
+The Bottom Line: ZoomInfo's contact intelligence tier delivers the contact-level data that GlobalData's platform doesn't provide, giving sales teams verified numbers and emails they can use for direct outreach today.

 Feature | Details |